-We are proud to share this guest post by Peyton Price about her experience as a student at Alpha, a private school in Austin that is expanding to San Antonio.
+We are proud to share this guest post by Peyton Price about her experience as a student at Alpha, a private school in Austin, as part of our Student Stories series.
 Learn more about Alpha by scheduling an info call.

 Hello!
 My name is Peyton and I am a 10th grader at Alpha in Austin, Texas.
 Attending school at Alpha has been and continues to be an amazing experience for which I am incredibly grateful.